zkhr/booggle/README.md

 │   ├── static/                   # Additional static content to be served by the FE │   ├── App.tsx                   # Main app with routing
 │   ├── App.css                   # Global app styles
+│   ├── cookies.ts                # Helper for reading and writing the user's cookies
 │   ├── main.tsx                  # React app entry point
 │   └── ResponsePacketRouter.ts   # Handles websocket responses from the API
 ├── .gitignore                    # Files that aren't tracked by git